- Sayanti Bhattacharya MD

 Celebrate yourself:

 I am okay with being imperfect.
-I have had successes and proud moments, just as I have had my share of failures and mistakes.
+I have had successes and proud moments in the past, and I have had my share of failures and mistakes.

-Extending kindness to yourself and allowing yourself to be imperfect creates space for failures and faux pas that are inevitable in life.
-It allows you the freedom to move on beyond setbacks, to grow and to live a full life.
+Allowing yourself to be imperfect creates room for failures and faux pas that are inevitable in life.
+Give yourself a margin of error.
+This will allow you to grow, to move on beyond setbacks, and to live a full life.
+You may be able to make progress towards your goals.

-You can be a healthier version of yourself, be more satisfied with your life and have more meaningful relationships by nurturing compassion and kindness for yourself.
+You can be healthier, more satisfied, and have more meaningful relationships by nurturing compassion and kindness for yourself.

 Be kind and stay healthy.